baduker/noobcode.386/content/about_me.md

 ##### The 386 look

-The theme was created by [Max le Fou](https://gitlab.com/maxlefou/hugo.386) and fine tuned by me.
+The theme was created by [JM Fergeau](https://jmf-portfolio.netlify.com) and fine tuned by me.